Expanding Access: Continuous Eligibility for Children in Medicaid and CHIP

 New Federal Requirements for Continuous Eligibility

 As of January 1, 2024, all states are required to provide 12 months of CE for children under age 19 in Medicaid and CHIP.
 This requirement, previously a state plan option, was added by Section 5112 of the Consolidated Appropriations Act of 2023 (CAA 2023) addressing issues of churn for children in Medicaid and CHIP.
 The Centers for Medicare & Medicaid Services (CMS) also recently provided guidance to States on the CE requirement.
 According to the Assistant Secretary for Planning and Evaluation (ASPE), over 17 million children in states without prior 12-month CE policies may benefit from the new requirement.
 Additional information on the new CMS proposed rule is provided in a recent Aurrera Health Group blog post “Proposed Federal Policies Address Nation’s Maternal Health Crisis.”
-Some states have extended CE further: New Mexico, Oregon, and Washington now cover children from birth to age six through 1115 waivers, and others (California, Colorado, Hawaii, Illinois, New York, and more) are developing similar plans.
+Some states have extended CE further: New Mexico, Oregon, and Washington now cover children from birth to age six through 1115 waivers, and as of November 14, 2024, CMS approved similar section 1115 demonstration waiver amendments for Colorado, Hawaii, Minnesota, New York, and Pennsylvania.
+Other states, including California and Illinois, are developing similar plans.

 The Importance of Outreach and Community Collaboration